Islam in West Sumatra

-Islam is the most adhered religion in West Sumatra, a province of Indonesia, embraced by 97.42% of the whole population.
+Islam is the most common religion in the Indonesian province of West Sumatra, embraced by 97.42% of the population.
 The Muslim population increases to 99.6% if it excludes the Mentawai Islands, where the majority of the non-Muslim (Protestant) West Sumatrans reside.
-Denomination among Islam in West Sumatra is predominantly Sunni Islam, and there is a small Shia Islamic pocket within the coastal city of Pariaman.
-Minangkabau people, indigenous to West Sumatra and comprise 88% of the West Sumatran population today, have historically played an important role within the Muslim community in Indonesia.
-Up until today the region is considered one of the strongholds of Islam in Indonesia.
+Islam in West Sumatra is predominantly Sunni, though there is a small Shia Islamic pocket within the coastal city of Pariaman.
+The Minangkabau people, indigenous to West Sumatra, comprise 88% of the West Sumatran population today and have historically played an important role within Indonesia's Muslim community.
+Up until today, the region is considered one of the strongholds of Islam in Indonesia.

 History

 Introduction of Islam

-Introduction of Islam in the West Sumatran region, especially the Minangkabau Highlands, the home of Minangkabau people, is assumed to take two routes.
-One from the east Minangkabau between the 7th -8th century, and another from the west coast of Minangkabau after the 16th century.
+The introduction of Islam in the West Sumatran region, especially the Minangkabau Highlands, the home of the Minangkabau people, is assumed to have taken two routes: one from eastern Minangkabau between the 7th and 8th centuries, and another from the west coast of Minangkabau after the 16th century.
 The first route was cultivated by the Muslim Arab traders who came down from the Strait of Malacca through the Kampar River, flowing from the highlands into the strait.
 This trading activity is estimated as the first contact between the indigenous people and Islam.

-The cultural contact became more intensive in the 13th century with the rise of Muslim Samudera Pasai Sultanate in the northern Sumatra, assuming control of the strait and advancing into the east Minangkabau for gold mines and pepper production center.
-Islam began entering the West coast of Minangkabau after the fall of the Strait of Malacca into Portuguese in the 16th century through coastal cities such as Pariaman.
+The cultural contact became more intensive in the 13th century with the rise of the Muslim Samudera Pasai Sultanate in the northern Sumatra, assuming control of the strait and advancing into east Minangkabau for gold mines and pepper production centers.
+After the Strait of Malacca fell into Portuguese hands during the 16th century, Islam began entering the west coast of Minangkabau through coastal cities such as Pariaman.

 The most substantial Muslim empire in the region was Aceh Sultanate, based in the current Aceh province.
 Intensive interactions between the Aceh Sultanate and Minangkabau region had developed into significant influence by the former on the latter in terms of Islamic teachings.
 Among the first Islamic proselytizers in the Minangkabau area was Sheikh Burhanuddin Ulakan, a disciple of Sheikh Abdur Rauf Singkil, who adhered to the Acehnese line of Shattari tariqa.
-Shattari tariqa was quickly spread into Minangkabau through the traditional religious educational institution known as surau.
+Shattari tariqa quickly spread into Minangkabau through the traditional religious educational institution known as surau.

-Islam began to be established in many port towns among the coasts of West Sumatra around the 16th century.
+Islam began to be established in many port towns along the coasts of West Sumatra around the 16th century.
 The earliest to adopt the religion were the ruling elites and local merchants, although proselytization among the rest of society eventually occurred during the 18th century.
 Once Islam spread into the interior, the locals accommodated the religion with the ancient customs and culture of the Minangkabau.